Mi-Mih/TS-forecasting/README.md

 # TS-forecasting
-Prediction of sales in Ecuador stores
+Prediction of sales in Ecuador stores(from Kaggle).
+Target of this repository is predict value with high accuracy on simple model but high level preparing data.